+- 1. Fixings

+- 2. Headlight surround

-- 1. Bulb holder - 2.
-Position lamp bulb
+- 3. Position lamp bulb

 The position lamp is fitted to the centre of the headlight.
 To replace the bulb, remove the four fixings and remove the headlight surround, detach the rubber retainer from the headlight and pull out the bulb.